rad0x3jane/jekyll-now/_posts/2017-11-08-intelx86-status-flags.md

 Behold, a table showing how general purpose Intel x86 assembly instructions affect the status flags.

+Note: My blog theme currently makes tables ugly as shit, so I recommend you look at this in the github repository browser.
+The markdown table looks right there.

 INSTRUCTION | CF | OF | SF | ZF | PF | AF | NOTES
 :---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:
 MOV | u | u | u | u | u | u | u = unaffected